The Kennedy Space Center is among the premier attractions in all of Florida, and arguably, on the entire East Coast!

 Best Times to Visit

 Depending on your preferences, visiting when a launch is scheduled may be the best time to visit or the worst time to visit.
-Launch days at the Visitors Center provide some exceptional views but also larger crowds.
+Launch days at the Visitor Complex provide some exceptional views but also bigger crowds.

-The Space Center will adjust its hours somewhat on launch days to accommodate the larger crowds who make the visit.
+The Space Center will adjust its hours by a small margin on launch days to accommodate the larger crowds who make the visit.

 Off season in this part of Florida is generally January and February and September through late November.
-Crowds are less, humidity is down are weather is cooler in off-season.
-Hotel rates are lower and restaurants are also less busy.
+Crowds are thinner, the humidity is down, and the weather is generally cooler in the off-season.
+Plus, hotel rates are lower and restaurants are also quieter.

-Florida is known for its brief showers during summer afternoons.
-This should not discourage visiting KSC.
-There are plenty of indoor exhibits while the weather passes.
+Florida is known for its brief showers during summer afternoons, but don’t let this discourage you from visiting the Kennedy Space Center.
+There are plenty of indoor exhibits to explore while the weather passes.

-Kennedy Space Center experiences its peak visitor period during the middle part of the day.
-Arriving early is a good idea, especially in-season.
+Because the Kennedy Space Center experiences its peak visitor period during the middle part of the day, arriving early is a good idea, especially in-season.

 What to Do There

-There is so much do to and see here that we are positive you and your family will have a great visit.
+There is so much do to and see here that we’re sure you and your family will have a great visit.

-Here are a few other of favorite things to do…
+Here are a few of our favorite things to do!

-One of the most notable exhibits at KSC is the Rocket Garden, Here you can walk up to and around the bases of actual rockets that were used throughout the space program.
+One of the most notable exhibits at KSC is the Rocket Garden.
+You’ll get to walk up to and around the bases of actual rockets that were used throughout the space program.